antopshq/antops/CONTRIBUTING.md

 # Contributing to ANTOPS

 Thank you for your interest in contributing to ANTOPS!
-We welcome contributions from the community.
+We welcome contributions from the community.By contributing, you agree that your code will be licensed under MIT.

 ## Code of Conduct